HeardLibrary/digital-scholarship/script/python/wg.md

 ## Intermediate Lessons on Data Analysis and Visualization - Spring 2020

-These lessons will be taught by Dr. Sanjay Mishra of the Vanderbilt Vaccine Center and former Data Science instructor at the Nashville Software School.
+These lessons will be taught by Dr. Sanjay Mishra, Staff Scientist in the Vanderbilt Ingram Cancer Center and former Data Science instructor at the Nashville Software School.
 They will focus on analyzing and visualizing large data sets with Python and will use Pandas and Matplotlib.
 The lessons assume that you have basic Python skills.
 We will be using Microsoft Azure hosted Jupyter notebooks.
 You can access them with any Microsoft compatible login credentials, including Vanderbilt / VUMC logins.
 A functioning Anaconda installation on your local computer may also be beneficial.

 Dr. Mishra recommends the book *Python for Data Analysis - Data Wrangling with Pandas, NumPy, and IPython* by William (Wes) McKinney as a reference for this lesson.
 Vanderbilt users can access the eBook through the Heard Libraries subscription to O'Reilly For Higher Education media (VUNet ID and password required) at [this link](https://catalog.library.vanderbilt.edu/permalink/01VAN_INST/6ll2l/alma991043601866403276).
 Non-Vanderbilt users can access a free PDF of the first edition of the similar *pandas: powerful Python data analysis toolkit* at [the Pandas home page](https://pandas.pydata.org/).
 To access the code examples, go to [Wes McKinney's GitHub site](https://github.com/wesm/pydata-book) and click on the appropriate IPython Notebook for the chapter. **Note**: *IPython* is an older name for *Jupyter notebooks*.